demotuts/witai-eng/README.md

 2. [wit.ai](http://wit.ai/) account.
 3. [glitch.com](http://glitch.com/) account.

 ## Goals :
-في هذه المقالة ستتعلم و بصورة سهلة و لا تتطلب اي خبرة سابقة طريقة تجهيز روبوت دردشة  باستخدام منصة wit.ai سنقوم بصنع روبوت يرد على أسئلة عملاء شركة و همية ، سنسميها سفريات السلامة .
+Chatbots are considered one of the most successful customer service tools, it is also free using wit.ai free Natural Language Processing (NLP) frameork.

-ربط Facebook Messenger مع روبوت الدردشة للرد تلقائيا على الأسئلة الواردة
+In this tutorial we will create a chatbot in easy and simple steps using wit.ai The chatbot will automatically answer questions from the customers of a fictional bus operator which we will call Safety Travels.

-تعد روبوتات الدردشة من انجح وسائل خدمة العملاء و الرد على استفساراتهم كما انها مجانية يقدم فيسبوك خدمة wit.ai المجانية و التي تمكنك في خطوات بسيطة من نشر روبوت دردشة يتمتع بالذكاء الصناعي
+These questions will be posed by customers using Facebook Messenger.

-## الخطوات:
+## Steps:
-### 1. إنشاء روبوت الى على منصة wit.ai
+### 1. Creating an app on wit.ai
-### 2. إنشاء صفحة على فيسبوك
+### 2. Creating a Facebook page
-### 3. تهئة تطبيق على فيسبوك للرد على محادثات ال Messenger
+### 3. Creating a Facebook App that uses Messenger
-### 4. نسخ و لصق تطبيق على منصة glitch.com لربط الروبوت مع ال Messenger
+### 4. Cloning a glitch.com projeict that will connect wit.ai with messanger Messenger service
-### 5. اختبار الربوت باستخدام Facebook messenger
+### 5. Testing our bot using Facebook messenger

 ***

-### 1. إنشاء روبوت الى على منصة wit.ai
+### 1. Creating an app on wit.ai

 ما فائدة wit.ai هنا ؟